FairyyGenie/introToIM/May27/README.md

 And through this assignment I realized if the two patterns are in the same loop, the pattern function that is called first in this instance the lines are always on top.

+In my program, the circles and the lines are from the same loop.

 ![](Genie'sArt.png)